rpardee/vdw-qa-enroll-demog/readme.md

 ## Instructions

 1. Make a local copy of the package by either:
-    a. using git to clone [this repository](https://github.com/rpardee/vdw-qa-enroll-demog) (recommended) or
+      1. using git to clone [this repository](https://github.com/rpardee/vdw-qa-enroll-demog) (recommended) or
+      3. download the repository as a zip file from [the HCSRN portal](https://www.hcsrn.org/share/page/site/VDW/document-details?nodeRef=workspace://SpacesStore/13dc5a14-4caa-4058-ade6-305c40238afa) or
-    b. use a browser to download the repository [as a zip file](https://github.com/rpardee/vdw-qa-enroll-demog/archive/master.zip).
+      2. use a browser to download the repository from github [as a zip file](https://github.com/rpardee/vdw-qa-enroll-demog/archive/master.zip).
 2. Make the edits indicated at the beginning of main.sas, and then
 3. Run main.sas.

+Note that the github repository is currently set to Private--get in touch with @kaiser-roy to be granted permissions to it.

-Note git users only need to do step 1. above once.
-For any subsequent runs, all you have to do is make sure you have the most recent changes to the code by running ```git pull origin master``` at a command line, or use your preferred git client (e.g., sourcetree, gitkraken) to perform that same operation.
+Note that git users only need to do step 1. above one time.
+For any subsequent runs, all you have to do to make sure you have the current version of the code is run ```git pull origin master``` at a command line, or use your preferred git client (e.g., sourcetree, gitkraken) to perform that same operation.

 > _A Note On The descriptives for capture of EMR data_
 >